matthewhughes934/py-unused-deps/README.md

       --include INCLUDE     Pattern to match on files when measuring usage --exclude EXCLUDE     Pattern to match on files or directory to exclude when measuring usage

-### Distribution detection

-By default `py-unused-deps` will scan any `pyproject.toml` or `setup.cfg/setup.py` file to try and detect a distribution.
-This may not always be accurate, so you can specify a distribution to scan with `--distribution`

 ### File Discovery

 The positional `filepaths` provides the location to search for files.
 Files